44670/NTRViewer/README.md

 Linux:

-apt-get install libsdl1.2-dev libjpeg-turbo8-dev libswscale
+apt-get install libsdl1.2-dev libjpeg-turbo8-dev libswscale-dev

+(or other equivalent methods to get these libraries installed)

 make CONF=Release